ZoeyR/rush/README.md

 * Built-in commands
     * ```cd``` - change the current working directory.
     * ```pwd``` - print the current working directory.
+    * ```jobs``` - print the list of jobs currently running in the shell.
-* Execute external programs, both as blocking and in backgound
+* Execute external programs, both as blocking and in background

 ### Features planned soon:
-* Parse commands to replace enironment variables with their values.
+* Parse commands to replace environment variables with their values.
 * Commands to get and set environment variables.

 ## Compiling rush